EnigmaCurry/quake-dev/README.md

 make map=e1m1
 ```

+### Build from Trenchbroom

+As an alternative to running the `make` command on the command line,
+you can build and run directly from trenchbroom.

+ * Launch Trenchbroom
+ * Click on `Run` -> `Compile Map...`
+ * Create a new profile, or modify the existing Profile, rename it
+   `build`.
+ * Set the working directory as your main `quake-dev` directory. (eg.
+   `~/git/vendor/enigmacurry/quake-dev`)
+ * Click the `+` button under the `Details` panel, to create a new
+   Task.
+Select `Run Tool`.
+ * Set the Tool Path to `/usr/bin/make`
+ * Set the Parameters to `build`
+ * You can append whatever other arguments you need as parameters
+   here.

+The `Build` profile will only compile your map bsp, but will not
+launch the game.
+You may create a second profile to build and run the
+game:

+ * Create a second profile just like above, and call it `Run`.
+ * This time set the Parameters to `run`.

+The `Run` target will build *and* launch the game when its finished.

 ### Source files

 The files in the `src` directory are for your own maps that you make